 In Gundam Wing: Endless Waltz, Wing Zero drops into the sea with a beam saber after fighting Wufei in the atmosphere, having been picked up in space carrying no other weapons.
 When we next see Zero, the suit is hovering in the sky, aiming at the Presidential Shelter with its twin buster rifle.

 The manga version tries to explain this by showing the rifle mounted on Zero's backpack in a few scenes; this doesn't line up with the anime, but it's still an explanation.

-Pokémon has a few moments early on where Jessie, James, and Meowth seemingly produce weapons, pulled-from-nowhere Hammers, and other items to which they likely wouldn't have room for in their uniforms (which don't seem to have any visible pockets, except for James's pants).
+It has a few moments early on where Jessie, James, and Meowth seemingly produce weapons, pulled-from-nowhere Hammers, and other items to which they likely wouldn't have room for in their uniforms (which don't seem to have any visible pockets, except for James's pants).
 This, however, does not apply to Poké Balls, which have been shown on-screen to change size for storage in pockets or on belts.
-Cilan is also a notable example, being shown to carry several tables and various cooking ware in his backpack.

 In the manga Cafe Kichijouji, during Jun's Berserk Button moment, he picks up a large rock to crush Maki with, who in turn shouts, "Where did you pull that natural boulder from?!"

 In Dragon Ball, Bulma does this more than once to punish Roshi for his perverted antics.
 Lunch also does this in her evil mode, but with machineguns.